We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

-I am Secretary of the British Society of Otology, our national organisation for ear surgeons.
+I am President of the British Society of Otology, our national organisation for ear surgeons from 2020 - 2022.

-I chair the ENT Audit Committee at The Leicester Royal Infirmary, ensuring high standards of care are maintained.
+I have chaired the ENT Audit Committee at The Leicester Royal Infirmary for 13 years, ensuring high standards of care are maintained.

 Consultant Otorhinolaryngologist, University Hospital of Leicester, NHS Trust.